 Research Objectives and Experimental Activities

-The aim of the research in this paper is to rank four selected interpretability frame- works (LIME, SHAP, Anchors, and DiCE), using predefined comparison metrics, against the output from a Neural Network (NN) credit card fraud detection model and determine which one, if any, demonstrates the best overall performance.
+The research aims to rank four selected interpretability frameworks (LIME, SHAP, Anchors, and DiCE), using predefined comparison metrics, against the output from a Neural Network (NN) credit card fraud detection model and determine which one, if any, demonstrates the best overall performance.

-The study will execute a number of research steps to build up a table of metrics for each explainer method and allow a statistical comparative analysis of the performance by each technique.
-The research focus is on explanations for fraud classification of individual transaction records – hence these experiments only consider local, post-hoc results, and not an analysis of how the overall model can explain result outcomes.
+The study will execute a number of research steps to build up a table of metrics for each explainer method and allow a statistical comparative analysis of the performance of each technique.
+The research focus is on explanations for fraud classification of individual transaction records – hence, these experiments only consider local, post-hoc results and not an analysis of how the overall model can explain result outcomes.

 Data Source and Ethical Considerations